cms636/cms636.github.io/_posts/2015-03-04-crfp-data-visualization-raw.md

 ![voronoi_big.png](/_posts/voronoi_big.png)

+In this visualization, my goal was to show the popularity of genres in the period, using ticket sales as a metric.

 As you can see, the image is a bit difficult to parse.
 I decided to try it again with the smaller dataset:

 ![voronoi_small.png](/_posts/voronoi_small.png)

-This one is much more readable, and
+This one is much more readable, though it has no labels.